Last update: May 13, 2026·14 minutes read

 Primarily, you want to focus on the creatives used, how long the ads have been running, and targeting information if available.

 Look at how many ads are showing up.
 If it’s just a few, it might mean your keyword is too specific.
-If there are lots, that’s a good sign you’re in a competitive (and profitable) space.
+If there are lots, it’s a sign that you’re in a competitive space.

-Look at how recently the ads were launched.
 Newer ads show what’s currently trending.
-Older ads that have been running for weeks or months could mean they’re performing well.
-Most advertisers won’t keep spending money on ads that aren’t working.
+Older ads that have been running for weeks or months may indicate they’re performing well, since most advertisers won’t keep spending on ads that aren’t working.
+However, supplement that data with performance metrics for a more transparent idea of whether an ad works.

 Are the ads mostly videos, carousels, or single images?
 This tells you what formats brands in this space are betting on.
 For example, if most ads are short videos, that’s a strong clue that video is converting well for this product.